 Featured Research and Teaching

-PCL trains senior National Guard officers on how to conduct large-scale, multi-organizational response operations.
+PCL partners with the National Guard on training programs for large-scale, multi-organizational response operations.